-8. On transaction by employees and directors, the HOC must report whether upon receipt of notifications of transactions under Rule 7.26(1), the necessary steps to ensure compliance with the Participating Organisation's obligations to manage conflict of interests and risks under Rule 5.02 have been taken by the Participating Organisation.
+8. On transaction by employees (includes Salaried and Commissioned Dealer's Representatives) and directors, the Head of Compliance must report whether upon receipt of notifications of transactions under Rule 7.26(1), the necessary steps to ensure compliance with the Participating Organisation's obligations to manage conflict of interests and risks under Rule 5.02 have been taken by the Participating Organisation.